eatd/chatterbox/docs/UPSTREAM_COMPARISON.md

 ## Divergence at a Glance

 - **Fork-first additions.** Our branch ships a guided voice cloning Gradio app, shared audio-conditioning helpers, and a LoRA fine-tuning script to support cloning workflows end to end.
 These are not present upstream and remain differentiators we should keep while merging other changes.
+We now package the Gradio UI behind an optional `ui` extra so the core English library installs without Typer conflicts.
 - **Upstream leap to multilingual.** The upstream repository has moved to a multilingual release (`v0.1.4`) with 23 supported languages, a dedicated multilingual inference class, and new UI/packaging assets to showcase the expanded coverage, but we are deferring these additions to keep the fork English-only and dependency-light.

 ## Upstream Enhancements We Are Deferring